Link to your media artifact(s) giving background on the issue:

 THEREFORE BE IT RESOLVED....

-2. Using student assessment results to identify policies and programs that will improve learning
+2. Using student assessment results to identify policies and programs that will improve learning by tailoring services to where there seems to be need.

 What are three reasonable arguments against this proposal?